Jamaican Callaloo Patty Recipe

 - Cut in vegan butter (I used Earth Balance brand) in the flour, using a pastry cutter or your fingers until the dough is crumbly and looks like bread crumbs.
 Add cold water and mix to form a dough ball, the dough will be much wetter than you are used to but don’t be alarm.
 Cover bowl and transfer to refrigerator for 30 minutes.

-- Remove bowl from the refrigerator, divide dough into eight or nine pieces.
-Using an extra sheet of parchment paper roll out each piece of dough into a 4-inch circle, about 1/8-inch thick.
-Add about 1 heaping tablespoon or more of cooked callaloo in the center of the dough.
+- Remove the bowl from the refrigerator.
+Divide the dough into eight or nine pieces.
+Using an extra sheet of parchment paper, roll out each piece of dough into a 4-inch circle about 1/8-inch thick.
+Add 1 heaping tablespoon or more of cooked callaloo in the center of the dough.

-- Fold half the dough over the filling to make a half moon shape, then press the edges, the edges should easily stick together.
+- Fold half the dough over the filling to make a half-moon shape, then press the edges; the edges should easily stick together.
 Using the tines of a fork, press the edges to seal.
-Repeat until all the dough balls are filled.
+I’d like you to please repeat until all the dough balls are filled.

 - Transfer patties onto the prepared baking sheet, bake for 25- 30 minutes or until golden brown.